Wondering where your ATAR can take you?

 For further information please contact VTAC ( or call VTAC on +61 3 9926 1020).

-Clearly-in ATARs are a product of the selection process and therefore aren’t known until after selection takes place.
+ATARs are a product of the selection process and therefore aren’t known until after selection takes place.
 After the Change of Preference period, institutions look at the list of students who have applied for their course and select students from this list.
-The ATARs of the students who have been selected form the basis of the clearly-in ATAR.
+The ATARs of the students who have been selected form the basis of the ATAR.

-- Published clearly-in ATARs reflect last year's intake and should only be used as a guide as ATARs can change from year to year.
+- Published ATARs reflect last year's intake and should only be used as a guide as ATARs can change from year to year.

 - Certificate and diploma courses may use ATAR for selection, however these are not published.